quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

 ```

 As expected, the crossing at $E=0$ due to the dot asymmetry is lifted when the
 dots are coupled to the superconductor.
+In addition, we observe how the
-In addition, we observe how the proximity gap of the dots increases with the
+proximity gap of the dots increases with the coupling strength.

-coupling strength.
+We also see that computing the spectrum perturbatively is faster than repeatedly
-Finally, we see that computing the spectrum perturbatively using `pymablock`
+using sparse diagonalization for a set of parameters.
+In this example the total
-is **faster** than repeatedly using sparse diagonalization for a set of
+runtime of {{Pymablock}} would only allow us to compute the eigenvectors at
-parameters.
+around 5 points in the parameter space.